christian970/Kafka_foot/README.md

  }
 }'
 ```
-6 - Check the connect container logs to see if the worker started properlly !
+6 - Check the connect container logs to see if the worker started properly !